How do you define what's important?

 The moral of the comic is that no matter how important something is, given enough time its importance is temporary.
 What's important now, is not what will be important in the future.
 Failing to catch the now is a missed opportunity but don't worry.
 Despite the fact that what's important is in constant state of change, using what I'm about to show can help alleviate the pressure with the power of lean.

-What I picked up was a simple two:
+What I picked up was a simple two column chart:

 For each item being evaluated for importance you'll ask the following questions as illustrated in the chart.